Home Pottery Studio Set Up Guide

 Flooring:

-When it comes to planning your workspace flooring is at the top of the list.
-Before you can put anything in your studio space you have to have the right flooring.
-A smooth surface that can handle getting wet often and Mops up easily is the ideal surface, like Vinyl or Linoleum.
+When it comes to planning your workspace, flooring is at the top of the list.
+Before you can put anything in your studio space, you need the right flooring.
+A smooth surface that can handle frequent wetting and Mops up easily is ideal, like Vinyl or Linoleum.

 NO CARPETING.
 You will not be able to clean it properly.
 The clay that collects on the carpet will turn into dust.
-A runner or mat to wipe your feet is fine because you can shake it out outside or wash it.
-If you have no choice or you want to protect your floors there is a solution.
-The good news is; you can get a Sheet of Vinyl flooring (Cut-to-Length) at Lowe’s for example or another hardware or homeware store.
+A runner or a mat to wipe your feet is fine, since you can shake it out outside or wash it.
+If you have no choice or you want to protect your floors, there is a solution.
+The good news is that you can get a Sheet of Vinyl flooring (Cut-to-Length) at Lowe’s, for example, or at another hardware or homeware store.

 Power Supply:

 The area should have enough sockets for all the equipment that you’ll use while working.
-To make it easier for you to set up your pottery studio, start with the equipment that needs an electric socket, then work your way around the area.
-Remember that your work table should be at the center of everything with different sections for different steps in crafting.
+To make it easier for you to set up your pottery studio, start with the equipment that requires an electrical outlet, then work your way around the area.
+Remember that your work table should be at the center of everything, with different sections for different steps in crafting.

 Water Supply and Drainage:

 Never Pour Glaze or Clay Directly Down the Drain.
-It will stick to your pipes and in time Will clog your pipes.
+It will stick to your pipes and, over time, clog them.
 This Gleco Trap System keeps the glaze and clay from clogging your pipes.
 It’s great for home studios and easy to install.

 Pottery Wheel Section

 The placement of your Pottery wheel is very important.
 Your wheel needs to be near an outlet unless you have a Kickwheel (Manual Wheel).
-Then you must take into account how much your clay splashes over your splash pan.
-This is an individual thing some potters tend to splatter their clay around more than others depending on how much water you apply and how fast your wheel is spinning.
+Then you must take into account how much clay splatters onto your splash pan.
+This is an individual thing; some potters tend to splatter their clay more than others, depending on how much water they apply and how fast their wheel is spinning.
 You may want to have a little more room around your wheel.

 Clay Section